Follow Alice private toilet and toilet tent on Kilimanjaro

 1. Public toilets

-The public toilets at campsites are long drops that are open to anyone.
-They're usually used by mountain crews and climbers travelling with budget tour operators.
+When in camp, there are two types of toilets: public and private.
+The public toilets are long drops that are open to anyone.
+They're usually used by mountain crews and by climbers travelling with budget tour operators.

 Public toilet in forest of Kilimanjaro